craftamap/owncast-browser-extension/README.md

 ![Screenshot](meta/screenshot-chrome.png)

-Owncast Browser Extension is a Firefox extension used to follow various Owncast Instances
+Owncast Browser Extension is a Firefox and Chrome/Chromium extension used to follow various Owncast Instances

 ## Installation

-The addon can be installed from [addons.mozilla.com](https://addons.mozilla.org/en-US/firefox/addon/owncast-extension/).
+The addon can be installed from [addons.mozilla.com](https://addons.mozilla.org/en-US/firefox/addon/owncast-extension/) or from the [Chrome Web Store](https://chrome.google.com/webstore/detail/owncast-extension/djgneammmklaajinkihpibdpaflehgio?hl=de).

 ## Building and Development